Spyware may refer to any of the following:

-1. Spyware or snoopware is a term used to describe a software program that is intentionally installed on a computer.
+1. Spyware or snoopware is a program that's intentionally installed on a computer.
 Spyware is used to monitor what other users of the same computer are doing.

-2. Spyware is a term used to describe a program designed to gather information about a user's activity secretly.
-Spyware programs are often used to track users' habits to target them with advertisements better.
-Spyware is usually installed on a user's machine without their knowledge when a link is followed (intentionally or unintentionally) which redirects the user to a malicious website.
+2. Spyware is a program designed to gather information about a user's activity secretly.
+Spyware programs track users' habits to target them with advertisements better.
+Spyware is usually installed on a user's machine without their knowledge after clicking a link (intentionally or unintentionally) that redirects the user to a malicious website.

 Protecting a computer from spyware